 Penguin Proxy is a rare thing in the VPN market: a free VPN that does not rely on advertising or harvesting your data to make money.
 The VPN is currently a “proof of concept” and is not designed to be profitable.
 We’re not a huge fan of free VPNs though.
 You often end up paying in other ways by compromising on security, speeds, and limitations of use.
-We always recommend you choose a premium vendor like NordVPN, but let’s see what Penguin Proxy has to offer.

 The lack of any attempt to monetize your use immediately puts this free service above many of its competitors.
 The company makes clear that future profits will come from the addition of paid features, not from ads or exploitation of your data.